muquit/clip-httpd/README.md

 ```bash
 openssl req -x509 -newkey rsa:4096 -keyout key.pem -out cert.pem -days 3650 -nodes
 ```
+*Note: If you have a real certificate (e.g., from Let's Encrypt or your organization), you can use that instead.*

 2. Fill Out the Prompts
 You'll be asked to provide information for the certificate, such as your country, state, and organization name.
 For a local, self-signed certificate,